-Our assigned aa3 Capital score reflects Spar Nord's solid capital position, a relative strength in our assessment of the bank's standalone profile.
-We expect lower capital consumption due to slower lending growth and capital retention to be supportive of the bank's capital levels.
-Furthermore, Spar Nord uses the standardized approach for calculating risk weights, and this renders them less susceptible to a rise in risk exposure amounts from the macroeconomic downturn.
+Our assigned a1 Capital score reflects Spar Nord's solid capital position, a relative strength in our assessment of the bank's standalone profile.
+We expect capital ratios to decrease moderately due to growth and dividends, but remain strong and well above regulatory requirements.
+Furthermore, Spar Nord currently uses the standardized approach for calculating risk weights, and this renders them less susceptible to a rise in risk exposure amounts from the macroeconomic downturn.
+If the bank successfully implements internal risk based models, it is likely that risk weighted capital ratios will improve.

-Spar Nord's Common Equity Tier 1 (CET1) capital ratio was 16.7% as of September 2020 and its total capital ratio reached 20.4%.
-These metrics are well above the bank's regulatory requirements as of September 2020 of 9.6% for the CET1 ratio and 12.6% for the total capital ratio, which include both the Danish financial supervisory authority (FSA)'s Pillar 1 and Pillar 2 components, a 2.5% capital conservation buffer and a 0.5% systemically important financial institution (SIFI) requirement.
-The bank was designated as a SIFI in January 2019 and byDecember 2020 will be subject to a fully loaded SIFI buffer of 1%.
+Spar Nord's reported Common Equity Tier 1 (CET1) capital ratio stood at 15.0% as of March 2021 (December 2020: 17.2%) and its total capital ratio at 19.5% (December 2020: 21.0%).
+The decline compared to year-end 2020 was mainly driven by an increase in risk weighted assets, as a result of the acquisition of BankNordic's Danish business and increase in lending.
+Despite the decrease, these metrics are well above the bank's regulatory requirements of 9.7% solvency need as of March 2021 and 13.2% for the total capital ratio, which include both the Danish financial supervisory authority (FSA)'s Pillar 1 and Pillar 2 components, a 2.5% capital conservation buffer and a 1.0% systemically important financial institution (SIFI) requirement3, and a 0% countercyclical buffer4